ManiMatter/decluttarr/README.md

 **NO_STALLED_REMOVAL_QBIT_TAG**
 - Downloads in qBittorrent tagged with this tag will not be removed
-- Applies to the following: Slow, Stalled, Unmonitored, Orphans, Metadata Missing
-- These will continue to be removed (since considered broken): Failed, Files Missing
+- Feature is not available when not using qBittorrent as torrent manager
+- Applies to all types of removal (ie. nothing will be removed automatically by decluttarr)
+- Note: You may want to try "force recheck" to get your stuck torrents manually back up and running
 - Tag is automatically created in qBittorrent (required qBittorrent is reachable on `QBITTORRENT_URL`)
-- Also protects unmonitored downloads from being removed (relevant for multi-season packs)
+- Important: Also protects unmonitored downloads from being removed (relevant for multi-season packs)
 - Type: String
 - Is Mandatory: No (Defaults to `Don't Kill`)

 **IGNORE_PRIVATE_TRACKERS**
 - Private torrents in qBittorrent will not be removed from the queue if this is set to true
-- Applies to the following: Slow, Stalled, Unmonitored, Orphans, Metadata Missing
-- These will continue to be removed (since considered broken): Failed, Files Missing
+- Applies to all types of removal (ie. nothing will be removed automatically by decluttarr)
+- Note: You may want to try "force recheck" to get your stuck torrents manually back up and running
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to True)